jhubert/sluggerize/README.md

 # Sluggerize

-A simple plugin that automatically generates a slug for a model on create.
-It takes care of protecting the key, automatically generating it and making sure it is unique.
+A simple plugin that automatically generates a url friendly version of a column (a slug) for a model on create.

 ## Usage